Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Results

-Given that in \autoref{fig:mass_size} the main stellar population trends follow $\sigma_\ast$, in \autoref{fig:sig_age_metal} I show how the luminosity-weighted ages and metallicity depends on $\sigma_\ast$ in the LEGA-C sample.
+Given that in \autoref{fig:mass_size} the main stellar population trends follow $\sigma_\ast$, in \autoref{fig:sig_age_metal} I show how the luminosity-weighted ages and metallicity depend on $\sigma_\ast$ in the LEGA-C sample.
 The trends resemble quite closely the local results from the best integral-field spectroscopy from both SAMI \citep{Scott2017} and MaNGA \citep{Li2018}.
 However, the top panels of \autoref{fig:sig_age_metal} additionally illustrate the clear dependency between age and $[M/H]$ at fixed $\sigma_\ast$: the population of old galaxies at large $\sigma_\ast$ is characterized by a larger metallicity than their younger counterpart at the same $\sigma_\ast$.
 Very clear is the bend in the $(\sigma_\ast,{\rm Age})$ distribution around $\lg(\sigma_\ast/\kms)\approx2.3$ \citep[also see][]{Chauke2018}.
 The results are very consistent between both the \textsc{fsps} and \textsc{galaxev} SPS models.
 It is reassuring to see that the ridge of the age distribution in the top panels converges towards the age of the Universe at that redshift (grey horizontal band), while being slightly younger for \textsc{galaxev} vs \textsc{fsps}.
+I also run models where I restricted the age of each galaxy to the Universe's age at its redshift, as generally done for local studies.
+All results were qualitatively similar, except for the obvious truncation and corresponding clustering of the Ages values at the maximum Universe ${\rm Age}\approx6.6$ Gyr at $z\approx0.8$, which is indicated by a grey band in \autoref{fig:sig_age_metal}.
 The \textsc{bpass} results are qualitatively in agreement but show substantial quantitative differences, especially in the $\sigma_\ast-[M/H]$ trend.
 Overall, this figure confirms the quality and consistency of these global results compared to local surveys.